ToolTech/Streaming_Map_Demo/README.md

 This GIT repository will allow you to take a look at a Unity demo, written by the Open Saab Development community using the GizmoSDK code base from Saab Dynamics, Training & Simulation.
 Take a look at https://youtu.be/m2NsE8NBrB0

-The open source and open documentation in here are to be considered as GPL code and can be used in your own projects.
+The open source and open documentation in here are to be considered as LGPL code and can be used in your own projects.

 The binaries are licensed by Saab Dynamics.
 If you are interested in using this for commersial use, please contact